harris2310/Pokedex/README.md

 ## To-Do

-Load More Pokemon\
+Testing, Unit and End-To-End\
 Search by multiple types - Change from select to something with multiple choice\
-Testing, Unit and End-To-End\
 Modal should close when you click outside it\
-Responsive\
 -\
-Split logic from UI\
-Refactor everything\
+Load More Pokemon\
 Add CI\
+Responsive\

+## Done

 Add global context and possibly useReducer\

-## Done
+Split logic from UI\
 Ολα τα required\
 Local Storage\
 CNTRL + F\